hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Data formats should aim for compatibility with JMAP data formats for the sake of interoperability and synergies in software libraries.

-Dedicated JMAP API methods for exporting and importing the format described here, or for related server-to-server transfert protocols are out of the scope of this document.
+Dedicated JMAP API methods for exporting and importing the format described here, or for related server-to-server transfer protocols are out of the scope of this document.

-Due to its specifics and ubiquituous usage, the Internet Message Format [@RFC5322]; latest revision of [@RFC2822]/[@RFC822]) should be the core of representing individual email data.
+Due to its specifics and ubiquitous usage, the Internet Message Format [@RFC5322]; latest revision of [@RFC2822]/[@RFC822]) should be the core of representing individual email data.

 This specification should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or MBOX [@RFC4155].

 ### Interoperability

 It should be mostly possible to use personal data exports from one system with different software or services.
 When a source exports personal data it can include all the information it would need for a fully-functional import, _however_ destination systems running different software may not be able to import all of that information (especially if it includes non-standard features) and use it exactly the same way.
-This specification does not attempt to achieve perfect interoperability between diverse systems, but instead to make reasonable tradeoffs.
+This specification does not attempt to achieve perfect interoperability between diverse systems, but instead to make reasonable trade-offs.

 ### Extensibility